 Topic 10: Early and Elementary Mathematics Methods.
-Curriculum and Instruction 370E (Topic 5) and 370E (Topic 10) cannot both be counted Additional prerequisite: Mathematics 316L or consent of the STEM education faculty, and admission to the professional development sequence of courses.
+Only one of the following may be counted: Curriculum and Instruction 370E (Topic 5), 370E (Topic 10), Special Education 378T (Topic 9).
+Additional prerequisite: Mathematics 316L or consent of the STEM education faculty, and admission to the professional development sequence of courses.